Half-Life - Camille Georgeson-Usher - In Waking a Dream

 According to the World Nuclear Association’s website, Canada had been the largest producer of uranium (approximately 22% of world production) until 2009.
 Rym started casually researching the history of Dene uranium mining since her friend first told her about it.
 A few years ago, Rym attended an exhibition opening where Tahltan artist Ts̱ēmā Igharas installed an artwork and was performing.
 It was there that Rym learned how Ts̱ēmā spoke about the damage of uranium mining in the Northwest Territories through her artistic works.
 In another of Ts̱ēmā’s installations, created in collaboration with Erin Siddall, radioactive stones were gathered from Great Bear Lake, the lake that was the site for the first uranium mine in Canada, Port Radium.
 Ts̱ēmā and Erin created delicate glass forms to encompass the radioactive stones and placed them across the floor, where they reflected light from a 16mm glass prism projection.

 The mine, as it turns out, was abandoned.
-I sensed that some of the leftover broken parts of machinery had seen many winters.
+I sensed that some of the leftover, broken parts of machinery had seen many winters.
 There was something there, however, something vibrating in the ground under and around me.

 Cities have so often been seen as a meeting place of many peoples, histories, ecologies, and perspectives.
-Knowing this gives Rym comfort in having lived away from home for as long as she has, for cities have such unique ability to become an assembly of generations who have passed through across time.
-Rym read The City We Became by N. K. Jemisin at a time that she was questioning what it means to belong with her own sense of belonging.
+Knowing this gives Rym comfort in having lived away from home for as long as she has, for cities have such a unique ability to become an assembly of generations that have passed through across time.
+Rym read The City We Became by N. K. Jemisin at a time when she was questioning what it means to belong with her own sense of belonging.
 In the story, each of the five boroughs of New York City are embodied by five individuals who become the physical representations and protectors of their boroughs, and collectively of New York City itself.
 The characters portrayed such complex relationships to belonging that Rym carried their energy from the pages with her.
-There is one moment in the book the stood out in particular, where the Bronx (Bronca) danced on ancestor stones in a park at the edge of the borough looking over the Harlem River.
+There is one moment in the book the stood out in particular, when the Bronx (Bronca) danced on ancestor stones in a park at the edge of the borough, looking over the Harlem River.
 She then raised her arms, and with her movement, the river rose towards the sky, as if becoming extensions of her arms.
-More than simple science fiction, this depiction portrayed a Lenape woman that has a deep relation with her lands; a reminder for many Indigenous peoples of these connections we have, that our bodies are uniquely tied to the land whether we want it to be or not.
+More than simple science fiction, this depiction portrays a Lenape woman that has a deep relation with her lands; a reminder for many Indigenous peoples of these connections we have, of the fact that our bodies are uniquely tied to the land whether we want it to be or not.
 Manhattan (Manny) is also a unique character that Rym finds connection to.
 Manhattan, conversely, is not from New York.
 In fact, he had just arrived in the city when strange occurrences began, but he quickly became one of its protectors.
-In The City We Became, the personifications of the five boroughs shows not just how people find relationships with where they live based on their unique positionalities, but also how they become the land and the city itself, with both the ability to protect it as well as destroy it.
+In The City We Became, the personifications of the five boroughs show not just how people find relationships with where they live based on their unique positionalities, but also how they become the land and the city itself, with both the ability to protect it as well as to destroy it.

 Quickly, almost imperceptibly at first, the seemingly dead or contaminated dirt began to vibrate and slowly fall downward, towards me.
 As I looked up and saw the appearance of the mine blur with the subtle motion, it all stopped.
 Confused, I began looking around.
 I clearly needed to get out of there.
 Sensing that I had to do something to get myself out of there, I glanced back down at the ground, trying to analyze the dirt, unsure of what I would find.
 The vibrations then began again, only this time more forcefully.
 My body tensed to brace against the shaking, but the more I tensed the more the earth shook.
 I pictured the walls of the mine collapsing in on itself, on me.
 Then I began to run, upwards this time.
 The harder I ran, the more the mine caved in on itself.